omari-kd/Environmental-Impact-on-Food-Production/README.md

 ![Image](https://github.com/user-attachments/assets/9aa957e3-b2c6-4ffc-92df-00648ba81373)

 This visualisation highlights the outliers in freshwater withdrawals (litres per 1000 kcal).
-Fish (farmed) is the highest outlier among animal-based food product.
-Tomatoes is the highest outlier among plant-based food product.
+Fish (Farmed) is the highest outlier among animal-based food products.
+Tomatoes are the highest outlier among plant-based food products.
 Both require significantly more water than the median food product.

 #### Environmental Impact

-Excessive freshwater withdrawal can lead to depletion of water sources that is reduced water availability for other uses and ecosystems.
+Excessive freshwater withdrawal can lead to the depletion of water sources, that is, reduced water availability for other uses and ecosystems.
 It can also lead to water quality degradation; pollution from fish farm effluent (waste) can contaminate water sources.
-Changes in flow of water and quality can harm aquatic habitats and species which can lead to ecosystem disruption.
+Changes in the flow of water and water quality can harm aquatic habitats and species, which can lead to ecosystem disruption.

 #### Supporting Research